A reader asked:

 Other letters from debt collectors

-- if you have received a letter about a debt which isn’t yours, or where you think you have repaid it, you should reply with a Prove It! letter;
+- have received a letter about a debt which isn’t yours, or where you think you have repaid it, you should reply with a Prove It! letter;

 - if the debt is yours, read Help – my debt has been sold to a debt collector which tries to answer the many questions people have about this.